DjentleViBe/PIRO/README.md

 6. Execute the run command ```./runall.sh -f setup.ini 0``` to initiate the simulation.
 Log file is saved in the [logs](./logs) folder, using the same name as the setup file.
 7. The results are saved in the [bin](./bin) directory, within a folder named after the casename parameter specified in the setup file.

-If the setup file is renamed, the filename argument in the run command needs to be updated accordingly.
-The log file output and the results folder name will then match the renamed setup file.
+*If the setup file is renamed, the filename argument(```setup.ini```) in the run command needs to be updated accordingly.
+The log file output and the results folder name will then match the renamed setup file.*
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How to Build